Neuroinflab/pyEcoHAB/README.rst

 Results of the data analysis can be found in pyEcoHAB/data/BALB_VPA_data_cohort_1/results/

-If you are using a non-standard EcoHAB setup or a modular experimental setup utilizing more than one EcoHAB setup.
+If you want to analyse data obtained by a non-standard EcoHAB setup or a modular experimental setup utilizing more than one EcoHAB setup, you should provide a config file for every non-standard EcoHAB setup and a separate config file for

 This library is available under `GPL3 license